tinosai/tinosai.github.io/_posts/2019-09-21-ChainRule.markdown

 You can easily see that the many of factors composing the gradients are shared.
 Let's start calculating the single terms.

-For the derivative of the error with respect to the example, you need to consider the single example error and differentiate wrt the example.
+For the derivative of the error with respect to the example, you need to consider the single example error and differentiate with respect to the example.

 <center>$\frac{\partial E}{\partial y}=-(g-y)$</center>